 4. Generation X: Restorers

 The Millennials are creating shared meaning and purpose at a time of not only great globalization, but also when the nation lacks alignment, culturally.

 Ponder the following: No other generation of the current living generations in the USA has had to face a challenge as chaotic as the expansion of globalization and the lack of cultural alignment.
 Their challenge is ‘different in kind’ than those of prior generations; generations that were thoroughly anchored in the American world view of their time.

 ‘The most important thing in communication is hearing what isn’t said.’
 Peter Drucker

 What isn’t said by Millennials? – based on their unique identifier, technology (and other identifiers; especially music/pop culture) provided by Pew – here ‘tis: ‘Our self-identity is global.’
 Millennial identity reaches to the globe – they are, in effect ‘global-citizens’ – an identity that includes, but is not limited to being American.

 As with prior generations, the Millennials have a generational world view.
 Theirs is salient to understanding them.
 To wit, unlike that of prior generations in America their world is creative in nature rather than descriptive.

 In social reality, each Millennial has a story to tell – or rather to create – a living story that is unique and one that matters.
 They live for purpose and passion – and for their place in a global world; a world in which they view themselves as socially egalitarian.

-Millennials reflect a world view that is creative by nature, global and egalitarian – a far cry from the descriptive by nature, national and patriarchal world view of Baby Boomers.
+Millennials reflect a world view that is creative by nature, global and egalitarian – a far cry from the descriptive by nature, American and patriarchal world view of Baby Boomers et al.